Let’s talk about Salesforce for manufacturing.

-It’s official, we are in the middle of the Manufacturing age of software evolution.
+It’s official, we are in the middle of the manufacturing age of software evolution.
 Do we invest in new technology (i.e. CRM) and risk scaring away our seasoned employees?
-Or, do we dare to show our legacy ERP solution to a millennial that has grown up with eyes glued to mobile devices and social media?
-Ultimately, owners of these companies are faced with some difficult, and often first-time decisions about investing in technology to help them revolutionize Customer Service, Sales and Marketing.
+Or, dare we show our legacy ERP solution to a millennial with eyes glued to mobile devices and social media?
+Owners of these companies face difficult decisions about CRM technology.

-- Part 3: Forecasting for Manufacturers – The Intricacies that Make all the Difference
+- Forecasting for Manufacturers – The Intricacies that Make all the Difference

-My goal with this series is to put-to-rest many of the fears (and mistakes) that I commonly see organizations make and face when evaluating and implementing Salesforce.
-Let’s get going!
+My goal with this series is to resolve fears (and mistakes) that I commonly see organizations face when considering Salesforce for Manufacturing.

-You’ve decided that you can no longer operate your Sales, Marketing, and Customer Service solely from within your ERP system – so, you start to consider Salesforce, and at that point many companies are entering uncharted territory.
+You can no longer operate your sales, marketing, and customer service solely from within your ERP system.
+Now, you start to consider Salesforce, so you’re entering uncharted territory.

-Traditionally, the scars from a difficult ERP implementation or upgrade shine bright at this point, or perhaps the proverbial failed CRM deployment is looming in the background – “never again, we are going to get it right this time” is the battle cry.
-What’s nice is that a CRM implementation is not the rigid and strict experience that an ERP deployment serves up, and most failed CRM deployments in Manufacturing are rooted in a disconnect between CRM implementation and the user’s true needs.
+Traditionally, the scars from a difficult ERP implementation or upgrade shine bright at this point.
+Perhaps failed CRM deployments from the past are looming in the background.
+The battle cry is “never again, we are going to get it right this time.”
+CRM implementation for Salesforce in manufacturing is not the rigid and strict experience that an ERP deployment serves up.
+Most failed CRM deployments in manufacturing are rooted in a disconnect between your true needs and the CRM implementation itself.

 Back to the point, what should you do first as you start your Salesforce journey?

 This team will represent their respective department and users.
-Consider a team of 3-8 people with a mixed representation of Executives, End Users, and Outside Eyes (maybe not directly involved in using CRM, but knows a lot about the company).
-You’ll notice this team isn’t called the Implementation Task Force – keep this team together after implementation (even if just for a quick quarterly meeting) to drive continuous improvement with Salesforce.
+Consider a team of 3-8 people with a mixed representation of executives, end users, and outside eyes (knows a lot about what the company needs).
+You’ll notice this team isn’t called the implementation task force.
+Keep this team together after implementation (even if just for a quick quarterly meeting) to drive ongoing improvement.

-Value statement that can be relied upon when the group needs to be re-centered around priorities.
-It’s easy to fall into a cascading thought process of unnecessary complexity during an evaluation or implementation – the Project Charter will help to simplify.
+The project charter is a value statement that can be relied upon when the group needs to be re-centered around priorities.
+It’s easy to overthink with a level of unnecessary complexity during an evaluation or implementation.
+A project charter will help to simplify.

 Focus on the high-level business processes that need to be represented.
 Like you’d rely on a contractor during a home remodel, let the Salesforce implementation experts worry about how to best handle the finer details.
 For example, we need our CRM to handle “lead capture and distribution” or “deal management in relation to Manufacturing Reps”.

-My favorite exercise during the early stages of a project is to have the CRM Task Force each define 3-5 Head Scratchers – something that you do on a daily basis that really makes no sense or has to be inefficient.
+My favorite exercise during the early stages of a project is to have the CRM Task Force each define 3-5 head scratchers.
+What is something that you do on a daily basis that really makes no sense or seems inefficient?
 Here’s a few examples:

-- Why can’t I access information from my mobile device?
+- I can’t access information from my mobile device.
+Why?

-- Why do we write Work Orders on paper, then type them into another system?
+- What is the purpose of writing Work Orders on paper, then typing them into another system?

-Don’t expect everything to be perfect immediately.
-Good CRM solutions solve for very complex relationship and process challenges, and this requires iterations and evolution.
-Sure, you should hold all parties involved accountable for their implementation (partner) and system adoption (users/executives), but alarmist responses to little things are not productive.
-Provide a clear protocol for communication when an issue or suggestion is identified, and set expectations that the communication channel is there because we expect challenges and are prepared for it.
+Everything won’t be perfect immediately.
+Good CRM solutions solve for very complex relationship and process challenges.
+This requires iterations and evolution.
+Sure, you should hold all parties involved accountable for their implementation (partner) and system adoption (users/executives).
+However, alarmist responses to little things are not productive.
+Provide a clear protocol for communication when an issue or suggestion is identified, and set expectations that the communication channel is there.
+We expect challenges and are prepared for it.

-Don’t fall into the trap of feeling like you need to have everything figured out before involving the experts.
-Focus on the items above, and allow a Salesforce Implementation partner to help transform your needs into requirements.
+You do not need to have everything figured out before involving the experts.
+Focus on the items above, and allow a Salesforce Implementation partner to help transform your needs.

-We’ll pick up on User adoption and ERP integration next time, but in the meantime, feel free to reach out if you have questions or want assistance – Happy CRM’ing!
+We’ll pick up on User adoption and ERP integration next time.
+Feel free to reach out if you have questions or want assistance – Happy CRM’ing!